Omicron has started replacing Delta variant in India, say sources | Health

 - India

-Omicron has started replacing the Delta variant in the country in terms of the number of COVID-19 cases and positive international travelers are almost 80 percent Omicron now, official sources said on Friday.
+Omicron has started replacing the Delta variant in the country in terms of the number of COVID-19 cases and 80 percent of international travelers who tested positive have this new variant, official sources said on Friday.

 However, a third of all the detected cases were mildly symptomatic, and the rest were asymptomatic, they said.